 Iodine is an important micronutrient involved in thyroid functioning, metabolism, and all phases of biological growth and development – from infancy to adulthood.
 Individuals have different daily nutritional requirements of iodine, depending on their life stage.
 These requirements are highest in lactating mothers and pregnant women.
-Developing fetuses require five times more iodine than their mother, and lack of iodine at this stage of life can be extremely harmful.
+Developing foetuses require five times more iodine than their mother, and lack of iodine at this stage of life can be extremely harmful.
 Lack of sufficient iodine intake can cause: brain damage, a severe reduction in IQ scores (up to 15 points), and a range of neurologic dysfunctions, including attention-deficit/hyperactive disorder (ADHD).
 These damages are irreversible.
 TriFixx™ Iodine Fixx™ provides a brilliant iodine/iodide solution, to help ensure optimal thyroid functioning and avoidance of physiological manifestations of low iodine.

 What Do You Know About Iodine?